rockdaboot/libpsl/README.md

 libpsl - C library to handle the Public Suffix List
 ===================================================

-A "public suffix" is a domain name under which Internet users can directly register own names.
+A *Public Suffix List* is a collection of *[Brand Top Level Domains](https://icannwiki.org/Brand_TLD)* which allows users to register their own top level domain.
+The brand domains exist at the same level as ICANN's *Global Top Level Domains (gTLDs)*.
+Brand TLDs are sometimes referred to as Vanity Domains.

-Browsers and other web clients can use it to
+Browsers, web clients and other user agents can use a public suffix list to:

 - avoid privacy-leaking "supercookies"
 - avoid privacy-leaking "super domain" certificates ([see post from Jeffry Walton](https://lists.gnu.org/archive/html/bug-wget/2014-03/msg00093.html))